 It aimed to build on existing dialogue with young Londoners and ensure their varied experiences and knowledge continued to steer the development of the policies that affect their lives.

 Members of the Youth Board L to R, Emmanuel, Matteo, Ayesha, Ishrat, Sandra (tutor) James, Storm (tutor), Bridget and Daniel

-The Youth Board’s commitment to civic activism was grounded in reality as well as hope; everyone recognised that significant shifts in policy remained a complex process.
-They also acknowledged that instilling a sense of belief that young people can influence change, amongst those who felt jaded by youth consultation exercises, might well present challenges at times.
+The Youth Board’s commitment to civic activism was grounded in reality as well as hope.
+Everyone recognised that achieving significant shifts in policy was a complex process.
+They also acknowledged the challenge of instilling a sense of belief in the idea that young people can influence change, amongst those who felt jaded by youth consultation exercises.
 However, their strong sense of optimism and commitment outweighed any potential obstacles to getting the message out to their peers that their views mattered.

-There is an appetite in London for civic engagement; just over 500 young people took part in this consultation and they want to see change!
-The majority of the respondents spoken to were proud to identify themselves first and foremost as Londoners (38%).
-The top three things that young people enjoy about living in London are the diverse communities who live in the City, the transport system and the educational opportunities.
+What the 25% Board found amongst their peers in London was an appetite for civic engagement.
+Just over 500 young people took part in this consultation and they want to see change!
+The majority of respondents were proud to identify themselves, first and foremost, as Londoners (38%).
+And the top three things that young people enjoy about living in London are the diverse communities who live in the city, the transport system and the educational opportunities.

-The increasing cost of living pitched against a discriminatory living wage on the grounds of age; extortionate fees for fundamental public services such as further education, health care and housing were all massively prohibitive factors to young people having equal opportunities across different areas of their lives in comparison to adults.
+The increasing cost of living pitched against a discriminatory living wage on the grounds of age, and extortionate fees for fundamental public services such as further education, health care and housing were all identified as massively prohibitive factors to young people having equal opportunities across different areas of their lives in comparison to adults.
 Furthermore, ‘the stigmatising of youth’ by adults, in the media and more generally, was a lament shared frequently by participants in both the focus groups and the online survey.